Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 > Note this is different than *client-side tracking* via the JSS tracking API, which is possible for *both Static Site Generation (SSG) and Server-side Rendering (SSR)*.
 Please see the [JSS Tracking](/docs/fundamentals/services/tracking) page for details.

 JSS supports tracking and analytics only for server-side rendered applications using the REST fetch method.
-You can not currently use Tracking and Analytics with the Sitecore GraphQL "Edge" schema.
+You can not currently use tracking and analytics with the Sitecore GraphQL "Edge" schema.

 ## Pre-requisites